Propensity Scores in Practice

 This is not the same as:

-β€œDo customers who receive emails spend more?”
+“Do customers who receive emails spend more?”

 • That creates selection bias

-We will implement and compare four approaches:
+We implement and compare:

-1. Naive regression – shows the bias
+1. Naive regression — illustrates bias

 3. Outcome regression — model-based correction

-4. Doubly Robust (AIPW) – combines both
+4. Doubly Robust (AIPW) — combines both for stability

-For each method, we answer:
+For each method, we focus on:

-• Each row = one customer
+• Each row = customer

 • Outcomes = spend and conversion